Love will win. Love must win, or we all lose.

 Prayer is directed to God.
 It’s not merely inward reflection or meditation—as helpful as those things can be, and as much as those things can even be a part of prayer.
 But prayer itself is centered on God, not ourselves, not our world.
 It is a looking to God, turning our thoughts toward God, the one in whom we live and move and have our being.

 This is a very personal prayer.
 Jesus called God “Father,” “Abba.”
-That’s an Aramic word that both young children and grown-up children used to refer to their fathers.
+That’s an Aramaic word that both young children and grown-up children used to refer to their fathers.
 It’s a term of endearment, a term that combines affection with respect.
 Calling God our Abba, our Father, highlights the fact that prayer is a very personal thing: we as persons relate to our Creator as a person.

 But this is also a collective prayer, even a universal prayer.
 You see this throughout the Lord’s Prayer: it’s not “my Father,” it’s not “I” and “me” throughout.
 It’s “our Father,” it’s about “we” and “us.”
 This loving Creator is the mothering Father of us all on earth: all humanity, every nation, every tribe, every culture, in every time and place.